 Dr. Adam Dimech is an enthusiastic photographer and licences his images via Photologium.
 Dr. Dimech’s photography has been featured in a wide range of publications, including newspapers, books and magazines.
 He also enjoys gardening and travel.

+Between 2016-18, Dr. Dimech was a member of the committee of the Eltham Community Market Stallholders Association Incorporated, including a stint as President between 2017-18.
 Dr. Dimech was a founding member of Melbourne Heritage Action and before that, served on the council and executive of the University of Melbourne Postgraduate Association between 2003-6.

 Dr. Adam Dimech can be contacted via the Contact Form.
 Alternatively, he is active on the following social media services: